 R (Panesar) v HMRC and others; R (Windsor and Hare) v HMRC and others EWHC 842 (Admin).

-Jonathan Swift QC and Rachel Kamm represented HMRC in judicial review proceedings challenging the grant of search warrants.
+Jonathan Swift KC and Rachel Kamm represented HMRC in judicial review proceedings challenging the grant of search warrants.

 HSBC and Bank of NY Mellon v.
 HMRC